Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Bias Reduction, , and Random Forest Tuning

-In this section, we discuss the practical implications of our findings that random forests reduce bias and variance, relative to bagging, on datasets with hidden patterns.
-Importantly, we demonstrate that the best choice of $mtry$ for bias reduction is sensitive to the composition of features in the data.
-As such, we argue that the parameter should be aggressively tuned by the practitioner to improve performance.
+where each model contains hidden patterns in features $X_6$ and $X_7$ that are similar to the ones found in our Hidden2d model.
+Using each model, we generate $n = 1000$ observations by sampling $X$ from a $U(0,1)$ distribution, with $\epsilon$ set such that the SNR $= 6$.
+We repeat 500 trials of the Monte Carlo estimation procedure used in \S\ref{empirical_study.section} while varying $mtry \in \{0.1, 0.2, \ldots, 0.9, 1.0 \}$ to estimate the bias and variance of bagging ensembles ($mtry = 1.0$) and random forests ($mtry < 1.0$).

-In \S\ref{BVD.section}, we see that the ability of a random forest to reduce bias is sensitive to $mtry$.
-For example, we observe in Figure \ref{SNR_BVD_6.fig} that setting $mtry$ to the smallest value drastically increases bias.
-In this case, a single randomly selected feature is considered per split and the resulting randomly generated ensemble has high bias.
-Below, we empirically demonstrate that selecting the best value for $mtry$ is also sensitive to the number of non-informative features in the data.
+Figure \ref{SNR_BVD_6.fig} shows the results of this study.
+We see that on the hMARS and hMARSadd models, increasing randomization by reducing $mtry$ from 1.0 to 0.333 reduces both bias and variance.
+However, we also observe that setting $mtry$ to the smallest value drastically increases bias.
+In this case, a single randomly selected feature is considered for each split and the resulting ensemble has high bias.
+We see here that selecting an appropriate value for $mtry$ is crucial for reducing bias in a random forest.